Enabling the Built-in HTTP Cache Invalidation System

 In addition to the cache invalidation mechanism, you may want to use HTTP/2 Server Push to pre-emptively send relations to the client.

 Sometimes you need individual resources like /me.
-To work properly with Varnish, the Cache-Tags header needs to be augmented with these resources.
+To work properly, the Cache-Tags header needs to be augmented with these resources.
 Here is an example of how this can be done:

 <?php